Skip to main content

 The Form Builder is a fully flexible form editor that lets you seamlessly link form fields to your CRM properties—such as Pipeline, Deal amount, Close date, Deal stage, and more.
 Any object or property in your CRM can be connected to fields in your Introw form, all without any coding required.

-How to automate the CRM attribution
+How to automate the partner attribution towards your CRM

-You can also enhance the Introw form with additional automation steps to create any object you need—such as contacts, companies, notes, tickets or custom objects—and link them to the appropriate partner when required.
+You can also enhance the Introw form with additional automation steps to create any object you need such as contacts, companies, notes, tickets or custom objects and link them to the appropriate partner when required.

 The result in your CRM